 Abstract: Case fatality rates (CFR) have been critical in the emergence and management of the current COVID-19 crisis.
 This article presents a comparative map of CFR for the coronavirus (SARS-CoV-2) and influenza (H1N1 and H2N2).
-The mapped data shows that current CFR of SARS-CoV-2 are considerably lower than, or similar to those, of hospitalized patients […]Read more "COVID-19.
+The mapped data shows that current CFR of SARS-CoV-2 are considerably lower than, or similar to those, of hospitalized patients […]Read more "Preprint | COVID-19.
 Scenarios of a superfluous crisis"

 Kleve H., Roth S., Köllner T., and Wetzel R. (in press), The tetralemma of the business family.
-A systemic approach to business-family dilemmas in research and practice, Journal of Organizational Change Management [SSCI 1.185, Scopus, CNRS**, FNEGE**, CABS**].
+A systemic approach to business-family dilemmas in research and practice, Journal of Organizational Change Management, Vol. 33 No. 2, pp. 433-446 [SSCI 1.185, Scopus, CNRS**, FNEGE**, CABS**].
 The ahead-of-print version of this article is available for download here. […]Read more "Release | The tetralemma of the business family"

-Roth S., Valentinov V., and Clausen L. (in press), Dissecting the empirical-normative divide in business ethics: the contribution of systems theory, Sustainability Accounting, Management and Policy Journal, DOI: 10.1108/SAMPJ-03-2019-0107 [SSCI 1.745, CNRS**, FNEGE**, CABS**, VHB**].
+Roth S., Valentinov V., and Clausen L. (2020), Dissecting the empirical-normative divide in business ethics: the contribution of systems theory, Sustainability Accounting, Management and Policy Journal, Vol. 11 No. 4, pp. 679-694 [SSCI 1.745, CNRS**, FNEGE**, CABS**, VHB**].
 Abstract Purpose: This paper aims to probe the limits of the empirical-normative divide as a conceptual framework in business ethics. […]Read more "Release | Dissecting the empirical-normative divide in business ethics: The contribution of systems theory"